netzwerg/netzwerg.ch/posts/2018-11-21-react-redux-typescript.markdown

 As a developer, CSS has always been the scary corner of my applications.
 It uses a global namespace, you cannot use variables, and it's almost impossible to tell which code is even in use at all.
-So you end up treating your CSS very differently from the rest of your code: No refactorings, no re-use, no clean-up.
+So you end up treating your CSS very differently from the rest of your code: no refactorings, no re-use, no clean-up.

 We are using [Material-UI](https://material-ui.com) in all our projects, so it did not take much convincing to also use their styling solution.
 It uses JSS at its core and has excellent TypeScript support.
-This is how a basic component looks like:
+This is how a basic component looks:

 ```typescript
 import { createStyles, withStyles, WithStyles } from '@material-ui/core'